Mercedes-Benz expands car sharing service Croove beyond pilot phase

 Apple cuts App Store affiliate commission from 7% to 2.5%

 Mercedes-Benz started testing out a new car sharing service in December of last year, debuting Croove in a limited pilot allowing people to rent out their cars on-demand for short stints in Munich.
-The program has proven successful enough for Mercedes to expand it to other German cities, including Berlin, where it began operations mid-month in April.
+The program has proven successful enough for Mercedes to expand it to other German cities, including Berlin, where it began operations in mid-April.

 The Daimler-owned car brand’s program is very similar to competitors like Turo, since it connects users with vehicles owned by private individuals, rather than giving them access to vehicles owned by a single fleet operator, like Daimler’s other car sharing venture car2go, which offers short-term, one-way rentals of Smart cars and select Mercedes-Benz vehicles.